lazear/types-and-programming-languages/README.md

 - `dependent` is WIP, implementing a simple, dependently typed lambda calculus as discussed in ATAPL.

 - `bidir` is is an implementation of the bidirectional typechecker from 'Complete and Easy Bidirectional Typechecking', extended with booleans, product, and sum types.
+I make no claims on the correctness of the implementation for the extended features not present in the paper.

+- `recon` contains several implementations of Hindley-Milner based type reconstruction from the untyped lambda calculus to System F, with let-polymorphism.
+Both Algorithm W (the more common) and Algorithm J (the more efficient) are presented.
+For Alg.
+W, both a naive equality constraint solver, and a faster union-find (with path compression) solver are provided.
+Algorithm J makes use shared mutable references to promote type sharing instead.